-One luminaire pole and light fixture at the intersection of Quinhagak Street and E. 64th Ave will be removed.
+The existing luminaire poles and light fixtures at the intersections of Quinhagak Street and E. 64th Ave and at the intersection of Quinhagak Street and Askeland Drive will be removed.
 A new continuous lighting system with LED luminaires will be installed to meet minimum illumination requirements.
-The preliminary lighting design has luminaire poles on the east side of Quinhagak Street and will have double mast arm poles at the intersections with
+The preliminary lighting design has luminaire poles on the east side of Quinhagak

-Askeland Dr., E. 64th Ave and E. 63rd Ave.
+Street and will have double mast arm poles at the intersections with Askeland Dr., E. 64th Ave and E. 63rd Ave.
 Power for the new lighting system will come from an existing Type 1A Load Center on E. 63rd Ave, east of the intersection with Quinhagak Street.